Yes-Theory-Fam/yestheory.family/README.md

 ### Database

-The [PostgreSQL](https://www.postgresql.org/) database server contains two separate databases, one used by the Payload CMS, the other used by the custom
-Node.js backend for storing various data.
+The [PostgreSQL](https://www.postgresql.org/) database server contains two separate databases, one used by the Payload CMS, the other used by the custom Node.js backend for storing various data.

 ### Typesense

-[Typesense](https://typesense.org) is a lightweight search engine similar to ElasticSearch and is used for performant search across group-chats (and in the future possibly other entities).
+[Typesense](https://typesense.org) is a lightweight search engine similar to ElasticSearch and used for performant search across group-chats (and in the future possibly other entities).

 Typesense data is currently managed from the Payload CMS (mirroring CUD-operations) and requested from the frontend